Stephan Werk, Werk Creative

 M.G.
 Marini

 The area behind Union Station has been tough for both small businesses and chains since the pandemic.
-RTD has taken action to address the homeless crisis in the area, creating an outreach program in 2022 and adding its own police force, in addition to security.
-However, it also took some controversial approaches, like fencing off three public community areas for four years; jackhammering away a series of benches next to Wewatta Pavilion; removing the wooden bench in front of the “Peaks of the Rockies” wooden mural on the back of the platform; as well as permanently closing stairway and elevator access points.
+RTD has taken action to address the homeless crisis in the area, creating an outreach program in 2022 and adding to its own police force.
+However, it also took some controversial approaches, like fencing off three public community areas for four years, jackhammering away a series of benches next to Wewatta Pavilion, and removing the wooden bench in front of the “Peaks of the Rockies” wooden mural on the back of the platform, as well as permanently closing stairway and elevator access points.

 In some ways, RTD is on the right track.
 The homeless population in the neighborhood has dropped significantly, and according to RTD, there has been “a nearly 60 percent reduction in security-related calls and a three-year decrease in reports of criminal activities between 2022 and 2025 at Denver Union Station.”
 But there are still struggles.
 In 2022, Amalgamated Transit Union Local 1001 president Lance Logenbohn called the area behind Union Station a “lawless hellhole,” a reputation the neighborhood is still trying to shake years later.